About the

 Shaheed Fountain

-If what we build is unique enough, it will capture the imagination of the world
+Let us build a work of art so unique, it will capture the imagination of the world

 The Sikh Community in Houston Is building one of the most UNUSUAL fountains in the worlD, To raise awareness of their religion